rahulkapoor90/personal-goals/README.md

 - [ ] Push commits to awesome-windows repository.
 - [ ] Submit IBM Watson Apphack app.
+- [ ] Complete 30 days of code on hackerrank.

 Things I'll do in the future: